MinLeafu/StuGPT/README.md

 ## How this can be used in a product

-- **Student dashboard**: topic health + prioritized “next best action” cards.
+- **Student dashboard**: topic health + prioritized "next best action" cards.
-- **Tutor bot**: explain “why this recommendation” using evidence/rule fields.
+- **Tutor bot**: explain "why this recommendation" using evidence/rule fields.
 - **Intervention agent**: trigger proactive nudges for inactivity or plateau risk.
 - **Instructor console**: monitor cohort-level struggle/acceleration patterns.